 Alex has presented to various organizations, including the North Carolina Conference of Superior Court Judges, International Association of Defense Counsel, DRI, Eagle International Associates, Inc., and the North Carolina Association of Defense Attorneys.
 He has also given presentations to Papanicolaou Society of Cytopathology, the Southern Association of Cytotechnologists, and the North Carolina Society of Cytology on federal regulations, trends in laboratory liability issues, and the defense of laboratory malpractice actions.

 Alex has been selected as a North Carolina Litigation Star by Benchmark Litigation in the 2016 through 2020 editions.
-In 2015, he was named the Raleigh “Lawyer of the Year” by The Best Lawyers in America® in the category of Personal Injury Litigation – Defendants.
+In 2015, he was named the Raleigh “Lawyer of the Year” by The Best Lawyers in America® in the category of Personal Injury Litigation – Defendants, and in 2021 as Raleigh “Lawyer of the Year” for Medical Malpractice Litigation – Defendants.
 He has also been listed in Best Lawyers for Medical Malpractice Law – Defendants since 2006.
 Alex has appeared in North Carolina Super Lawyers Magazine since 2006 and maintains a peer review rating of AV® in Martindale-Hubbell.

-In February 2020, Alex was elected Vice President of the IADC Foundation Board, and he is currently serving as Chair of the 2020 DRI Summit.
+Alex is a member of the Trial Law Institute and Diversity Law Institute.
+In February 2020, Alex was elected Vice President of the IADC Foundation Board and he was also appointed to the CLE Committee.
+He is currently serving as Chair of the 2020 DRI Summit and Virtual Annual Meeting.
 In October 2018, he was named Chair of the DRI for Life Committee and Vice-Chair of the 2019 DRI Annual Meeting Steering Committee.
 In October 2017, he was elected as DRI National Director.
 Previously, in August 2015, Alex served as a faculty member of the IADC Trial Academy, held at Stanford University Law School.